 - !
 PV131 Digital Image Processing

-Knowledge of high-school mathematics and understanding of simple algorithms is supposed.
+Knowledge of high-school mathematics and understanding and design of simple algorithms is supposed.

 - Course Enrolment Limitations